 Fall applicants who wish to be considered for assistantships or fellowships should submit an application and all supporting materials by January 15th of that year.
-All programs set their own individuals application deadlines, so please check the program website or with the graduate coordinator.
+All programs set their own application deadlines, check the program website or with the graduate coordinator.

-- The application (including personal essay) and fee are received and processed by a member of our admissions team
+- The application and supplemental materials are received and processed by a member of our admissions team.

-- Once the application and fee is received, the program coordinators receive materials within 7 business days
+- Once the application and supplemental materials are received, program coordinators receive all materials for review.

 - The reviewing committee for your program will review your file and make an admission recommendation.

 - Once the final review is complete, the team will send out the official decision to you via your Applicant .

 Things to Keep in Mind

 Please allow 3-4 weeks for credentials to be received and for the processing of your application.
 This time frame may be shorter if you submit a complete application and possibly longer during peak application periods (December – February).

-Materials submitted become the property of the University and are not returned to the applicant.
+Materials submitted become the property of the University of Maine and are not returned to the applicant.

 Submitting Multiple Applications